furkanesenn/project-encyclopedia/ideas/data_structure.md

 Idk how fast this would be or would we even have problems with optimization we will also convert this to sql if I remember correctly

+I think we should just save these in (main dict and programming-languages, then convert them to sql data using an automated tool)